CoShare: An Efficient Approach for Redundancy Allocation in NFV: Introduction

-In addition, CoShare proposes to improve resource utilization efficiency by the idea of \textit{shared reservation}, where multiple service chains that are not susceptible to simultaneous service interruption are allowed to share the same reserved backup capacity at an NF instance.
-In the literature, the general idea of sharing backup resources has long been exploited for backup allocation to improve resource utilization in various types of networks, e.g. MPLS, IP, and optical mesh networks~\cite{Doucette03, li2002efficient,ou2004shared-path,Tornatore:05,xu2006}.
+Secondly, exploiting the derived correlation information, CoShare proposes to improve resource utilization efficiency by exploiting \textit{shared reservations}, where multiple service chains that are not susceptible to simultaneous service interruption (referred to as independent chains) are allowed to share the same reserved backup capacity of an NF instance.
+To the best of our knowledge, CoShare is the first to adopt this concept, i.e., \textit{shared reservation}, in the NFV context.
+In the literature, the general idea of sharing backup resources has long been exploited for backup allocation to improve resource utilization in various types of networks, e.g., MPLS, IP, and optical mesh networks~\cite{Doucette03, li2002efficient,ou2004shared-path,tornatore2005photo,xu2006}.
 However, there is a fundamental difference.
-In the traditional network settings, the locations of the backup resources are typically fixed in the network, while in an NFV-based network, owing to the flexibility offered by NFV, they cannot be assumed a priori.
-In other words, the placement of backup NF instances can have significant impact on the decision of how they can be shared, making the problem new and challenging.
-Moreover, CoShare takes into account the availability requirement heterogeneity in redundancy allocation, together with the node heterogeneity in supporting NFs and heterogeneity in node and instance availability levels.
+In traditional network settings, the locations of the backup resources are typically fixed in the network, while in an NFV-based network, owing to the flexibility offered by NFV, they cannot or need not be assumed a priori.
+In other words, the placement of backup NF instances can have a significant impact on the decision of how they can be shared, making the problem new and challenging.
+For NFV redundancy allocation, few works have considered exploiting sharing to improve resource utilization efficiency.
+Among the approaches described in the literature, either the sharing is at a coarser-grained level, e.g., NFs sharing a host machine ~\cite{qu2018reliability}, or it requires dedicated resources e.g.~\cite{li2019availability}.
+More discussion is provided in the Related Work section.

+Thirdly, CoShare takes into account the heterogeneity in the availability requirement across flows in allocating back up NF resources, together with the node heterogeneity in supporting NFs, where the heterogeneity in node and instance availability levels is also considered.